Origins of Third Guru:

 Dealing With Adversity:

-Angad Dev's younger son, Datu, challenged the authority of Guru Amar Das.
+Angad Dev's younger son, Datu, claimed the succession for himself and challenged the authority of Guru Amar Das.
 He told the elder man to leave and then kicked him with his foot demanding how he could be Guru when he had been only an old servant.
 Guru Amar Das humbly soothed the angry young man replying that his old bones were hard and may have hurt him.
 Amar Das retreated and shut himself away in deep meditation.
 He hung a sign on the door giving notice that anyone entering the door was no Sikh of his, nor would be be their Guru.
 When the Sikhs discovered his whereabouts, they broke through the wall to request their Guru's presence and leadership.

 Contributions to Sikhism: